School Board Elections

 Call our County Clerk’s office to start the process: 870-933-4520

 An absentee voter application will be sent to you.
 Once that completed application is received by the County Clerk's office, you will be sent an absentee voter packet.
-For the 2020 General Election, absentee voter packets will be sent out starting in late September.
+For the 2021 School Board Elections, voters will have to submit an application for the 2021 election year.
+Applications from 2020 will not carry over.

 Please follow the directions in your packet carefully and be sure to fill out the forms completely.
 Include a copy of your Photo ID in your return packet.
 If you have any questions, please call the County Clerk's office.

 You can return your absentee voter packet via mail or drop it off at the County Clerk's office (511 S. Main St. Ste.
-202) or the Election Annex (315 W. Jefferson) during early voting hours.
+202).

 More information can be found on the Elections page of the Secretary of State website.